AveePB/AV/assets/assembly.md

 5. [Raspberry pinout](#pi-pinout)

 ## Introduction <a name="introduction"></a>
 The assembly process should be easy to follow.
-This guide is an universal standard for construction of AV.
+This guide is an universal standard for construction of AVs.
 List of components is required to meet criteria, as is the pinout.
 The only thing, that can differ is the placement of electronic components.

 ## Electronic Components <a name="electronic-components"></a>
 | Image                                   | Component Name     | Quantity |